All Episodes

 ben harnwell

-And in that book, he says, although the general thesis that a higher mind could be at the origin of the universe does not provide a satisfying explanation for me.
+And in that book, he says, although the general thesis that a higher mind could be at the origin of the universe does not provide a satisfying explanation for me, I can accept its coherence.

 If the universe had a beginning, then we cannot avoid the question of creation.

-So, Olivier, my question to you, following on Robert Wilson wrote there is that even though you have a Nobel laureate right the forward to your book, and he doesn't share your conclusion.
+So, Olivier, my question to you, following on from Robert Wilson wrote there, is that even though you have a Nobel laureate write the forward to your book, and he doesn't share your conclusion, do you think this suggests that a new frontier isn't belief versus science, but humility within science?

 olivier bonnassies

-Uh and as you said, he said that he is not a believer, but he was an atheist and he became an agnostic.
+And as you said, he said that he is not a believer, but he was an atheist and he became an agnostic.

-And it's very important because uh you he recognized that the hypothesis of God is uh coherent and uh that uh but he said for myself, I'm not sure that it's the only way to explain the things.
+But he said for myself, I'm not sure that it's the only way to explain the things.

-We were in Princeton in and in Berkeley uh a few weeks ago to discuss those uh topics with them, and uh many of them recognize that the hypothesis of God is coming back, and that for the moment they have nothing to explain the beginning and the fine-tuning of the universe.
+And many of them recognize that the hypothesis of God is coming back and that for the moment they have nothing to explain the beginning and the fine-tuning of the universe.

-So, what we are saying with this book is that there is a great reversal in science, A great reversal, which means that for centuries, science seems to be able to explain the world without the hypothesis of God, but now things have changed.
+So what we are saying with this book is that there is a great reversal in science, a great reversal, which means that for centuries science seems to be able to explain the world without the hypothesis of God.

 ben harnwell

-Because we have to lean, in fact, I think part of the genius of your book, and the way you've put this out, is you're actually using science itself and philosophy to suggest that there are gaps in science.
+In fact, I think part of the genius of your book and the way you've put this up is you're actually using science itself and philosophy to suggest that there are gaps in science to do with the origins.

-The arguments themselves, I think that you're presenting, are an updated version of what Aristotle was suggesting two and a half thousand years ago about the need of the prime mover, the unmoved mover.
+The arguments themselves, I think, that you're presenting are an updated version of what Aristotle was suggesting two and a half thousand years ago about the need of the prime mover, the unmoved mover.

-That that that's how Aristotle framed it.
+That's how Aristotle framed it.

 michel-yves bollore

-Well, even before Aristotle, uh there was another philosopher, a Greek philosopher whose name is Parmenides, and um he used to say already uh it was in Latin, ex nihilo niel, which in English is from nothing, uh nothing can come.
+And he used to say already, it was in Latin, ex nilo nihil, which in English is from nothing nothing can come.

-So there is a consequence on uh this principle on which uh everybody agrees, is that um the universe, if you want to be a materialist, the universe cannot have an absolute beginning, uh a beginning from nothing, because it had a beginning from nothing, there is a necessity for a cause.
+So there is a consequence on this principle on which everybody agrees, is that the universe, if you want to be a materialist, the universe cannot have an absolute beginning, a beginning from nothing, because it will have the beginning from nothing.

-So it's extremely interesting and important to know that all the materialists today they believe or they have to believe that in one way or the other, our universe is eternal.
+So it's extremely interesting and important to know that all the materialists today believe or they have to believe that in one way or the other, our universe is eternal.

 And surprisingly, during this last 100 years, several discoveries, several evidence came.